arishill/commerce-admin-web/README.md

 ![alt tag](https://storage.googleapis.com/arishill-admin/demo/arishill-commerce-admin.png)

 Arishill Commerce is a work in progress.
 It is not yet ready for production use, as most features are not in a complete workable state.
 This repo is for the Web Admin of the platform.
+You can see an in-progress demo of the admin at [https://demo.arishill.com](https://demo.arishill.com).

 The goal of Arishill Commerce is to be an open source commerce platform for growing businesses.
 We aim to create something that is flexible and easy for developers to use.